AdaCore/spark2014/docs/ug/getting_started.rst

 loop, which can be both executed at run-time like a regular pragma ``Assert``, and used by |GNATprove| to summarize the effect of successive iterations of the loop.
-We need to add a loop invariant stating enough properties about the cumulated effect of loop iterations, so that the contract cases of ``Linear_Search`` become provable.
+We need to add a loop invariant stating enough properties about the cumulative effect of loop iterations, so that the contract cases of ``Linear_Search`` become provable.
 Here, it should state that the value searched was not previously found: